-Famous Movie Locations in Costa Rica | The Costa Rica News
+Famous Movie Locations In Costa Rica | The Costa Rica News

 Laying on the central Pacific coast, Manuel Antonio Park is one of Costa Rica’s most beautiful national parks.
 Forests, beaches, and wildlife here are very unique and offer a once-in-a-lifetime experience.
 It was even featured in the BBC’s documentary called Life.

 Spy Kids 2: The Island of Lost Dreams is a kids movie set in the adventurous environment of Manuel Antonio Park.
-If you have never seen this movie as a kid, you will still be able to enjoy it as an adult.
+If you’ve never seen this movie as a kid, you’ll still be able to enjoy it as an adult.
 Also, there are a couple of scenes in the movie that were shot around Costa Rica’s Arenal Volcano, which remains active to this day.
-We will discuss the volcano in more detail in the following section.
+We’ll discuss the volcano in more detail in the following section.

 Arenal Volcano

-Arenal Volcano is one of Costa Rica’s 7 active volcanoes.
-While it is not the tallest volcano in the country, it still reaches an impressive 1,633 meters or 5,358 feet.
-It is covered in lush vegetation and forests with Arenal Lake nearby.
+Arenal Volcano is one of Costa Rica’s seven active volcanoes.
+While it’s not the tallest volcano in the country, it still reaches an impressive 1,633 meters or 5,358 feet.
+It’s covered in lush vegetation and forests with Arenal Lake nearby.

-It is easy to see how this volcano attracts many tourists, but it is also the perfect place for action movies.
-Apart from Spy Kids 2, this location was used for another Hollywood blockbuster called After Earth, a post-apocalyptic science fiction movie from 2013 starring Will Smith and his son, Jaden.
+It’s easy to see how this volcano attracts many tourists, but it’s also the perfect place for action movies.
+Apart from Spy Kids 2, this location was used for another Hollywood blockbuster called After Earth, a post-apocalyptic science fiction movie from 2013 starring Will Smith and his son Jaden.

 Pacific Coast